marina601/easy-cocktail-recipes/README.md

 1. As a returning user, I want to make a cocktail and follow the instructions.
 2. As a returning user, I want to navigate back to the recipe page for more cocktail recipes.
 3. As a returning user, I want to learn more about the blog.
-4. As a returning user, I want to learn more about the blog creater and check out their social media accounts.
+4. As a returning user, I want to learn more about the blog creator and check out their social media accounts.

 ### Frequent user: